HewlettPackard/shs-docs/docs/portal/developer-portal/operations/ncn_personalization.md

 Migration is aimed at discussing how to replace the SHS networking software stack on an NCN with a different networking stack from SHS.
 Only migration from systems with Mellanox NICs to systems with HPE Slingshot 200Gbps NICs is supported at this time.

-## Install or upgrade with NCN personalization
+## Install with NCN personalization

 The following steps describe how to use the NCN personalization CFS configuration in conjunction with HPE Cray EX CFS software to install, update, and configure SHS provided content on NCN workers.